NicoButter/NicoButter/README.md

 ## Hello! 👋

-My name is Nicolas, and I work as a Freelance Fullstack Jr. Developer.
-I am from Río Gallegos, Argentina.
+My name is Nicolas, and I work as a Freelance Fullstack Developer Jr. I am from Río Gallegos, Argentina.

 ## My Favorite Languages
 - Python